universevoyager/solar-system/README.md

 - Changing orbit parameters at runtime is not supported, make sure to edit the JSON and restart.
 - Some Saturn moons have incorrect orbits outside Saturn's ring tilt (math mismatch).
 - Planetary shadows on some moons are missing or inconsistent, they should be occluded at certain angles.
-- Realistic-size presets need a larger camera distance, the current focus distance range is tuned for the Simulation preset.
+- High realism (near 1.00) needs a larger camera distance, the current focus distance range is tuned for the Simulation target.
 - Maximum time scale (200,000x) can still be too fast for some devices.
 - Grid layout buttons can override their borders when sized by layout groups.
 - Asteroid belt is not implemented yet.